 All students at Mt.
-San Antonio College will be placed in courses based on assessment utilizing multiple measures.
+San Antonio College will receive placement recommendations in English, math, and reading based on an assessment utilizing multiple measures.
 For most students, placement will be based on U.S. high school performance (High School GPA, High School Courses taken, etc.).
-Other students will be directed to take placement tests to assist the college in giving students the most appropriate placement advice.
-Course placement has been determined based on criteria established by faculty.
+Students who have received college credit from accredited institutions may be able to receive course enrollment eligibility by submitting official transcripts.
+Consult with a counselor to review eligibility.

-To determine your course placement in writing (English or AmLa) and math courses, go to www.mtsac.edu/aq and complete the Assessment Questionnaire (AQ).
+To determine your course placement in English, math, and reading courses, go to www.mtsac.edu/aq and complete the Assessment Questionnaire (AQ).
 It is recommended that you have a copy of your high school transcripts with you when you are completing the Assessment Questionnaire (AQ).
 Follow the questionnaire directions carefully as it can be completed only once.
 After completing the questionnaire, you will be given your course placement recommendations.

-- If you have questions about your placement results, you may talk to a counselor or the Director of Assessment and Matriculation.
+- If you have questions about your placement results, you may talk to a counselor.

-- You can always take a course at a lower level than the course you are placed in.
+- You can always take a course at a lower level than the course you are placed.

-- You can only complete the questionnaire once.
-If there was an error in the questionnaire you submitted, please see a counselor or the Director of Assessment and Matriculation.
+- If there was an error in the questionnaire you submitted, please see a counselor.

-For English and American Language (AmLa) Placement based on a placement test, the College utilizes the English Writing Placement Test to evaluate students’ writing skills.
+For writing course placement of non-native ESL students, the College utilizes the English Writing Placement Test to evaluate students’ writing skills.
 Students will be given a writing prompt and the writing sample will be evaluated by at least two faculty members.
-Based on the faculty evaluation of the student’s writing skills, along with additional measures, students are placed in the appropriate level of English writing.
+Based on the faculty evaluation of the student’s writing skills, along with additional measures, students are placed in the appropriate American Language (AMLA) writing course.

 The College utilizes the California Chemistry Diagnostic Test to determine student readiness for CHEM 50.
 Students who pass the chemistry placement test will not be required to take a chemistry course prior to enrolling in CHEM 50.

-Students may appeal their English and/or Math placement if they can demonstrate alternate proof of course equivalency or competency.
+Students may appeal their English, math, and/or reading placement if they can demonstrate alternate proof of course equivalency or competency.
 If extenuating circumstances exist that may affect course placement, students may seek consultation in the appropriate division office.
 Students should be prepared to present documentation such as high school or college transcripts, additional test results, or work experience.